 - Help America Vote Act of 2002

-In general, the federal laws require polling places to make accommodations to voting locations so individuals using complex rehab technology (wheelchairs, scooters, walkers, etc.) have the same opportunity to participate in elections as voters without disabilities.
+In general, federal laws require polling places to make accommodations to voting locations so individuals using complex rehab technology (wheelchairs, scooters, walkers, etc.) have the same opportunity to participate in elections as voters without disabilities.

 How to Meet ADA Compliance